DanielleQuinn/RBarMUN/index.md

 # R-Bar at Memorial University

 > Do you have a suggestion for a future event?
 Would you like to host a tutorial, workshop, or demonstration?
+Are you willing to share a piece of code that you think might be useful to others, or a solution to a common problem?
 Let us know on our [facebook page](https://www.facebook.com/RBarMUN/)!
+Also follow us on Twitter [@RBarMUN](https://twitter.com/RBarMUN)!

 ## Upcoming Events

-After a long hiatus, R-Bar will be returning to Memorial University in **September 2018**!
-Stay tuned for details about upcoming tutorials, coworking sessions, and more!
-We'll be asking YOU to play a more active role this year - have an interesting piece of code?
-Know how to solve a common problem?
-We want you to share your knowledge!
-Reach out via our [facebook page](http://www.facebook.com/RBarMUN/) to learn more about how to get involved.

-Much love,

-Danielle & Emilie
+### 24 September 2018 - Introduction to R and RStudio
+The Breezeway, 5:30 - 6:30
+A live-coding general introduction to R and RStudio, including installation, vocabulary, core concepts, basic R skills, and best practices.
+*Objectives:*
+- Navigate in RStudio
+- Create a .R script
+- Install and load packages
+- Assign values to objects
+- Use functions and supply arguments
+- Describe data classes and object structures
+- Include comments and sections in a .R script
+*Target Audience:* Beginners (but all are welcome!)
+*Prerequisites:* None (but please try to have R & RStudio installed)

+### 24 September 2018 - Co-Working Session
+The Breezeway, 6:30 - 7:30
+Work together in an informal setting to solve problems, help others troubleshoot their scripts, and learn new coding tricks and techniques.
+*Target Audience:* Everyone!

 ## Past Events